venichka/DFB_Pulse_text/Response_DFB_Pulse_PRApplied.md

 **Response**

-**4.** We take into account diffractive coupling between nanoholes in laser equations.
-For this purpose, firstly, we find the EM field distribution of the Bloch modes of the plasmonic structure within the coupled-mode theory.
-Using this framework we allow for the scattering of the surface plasmon-polariton waves with different Bloch wavenumbers on the nanoholes.
-We use the scattering rates found in Ref. \[V. T. Tenner, A. N. van Delft, M. J. A. de Dood, and M. P. van Exter, *Journal of Optics* 16, 114019 (2014)\] for the plasmonic laser based on Au film perforated by the nanohole arrays.
-The coupled-mode theory with such scattering rates demonstrates a good agreement with the experimental measurement of the band-structure of the plasmonic nanohole arrays laser \[V. T. Tenner, A. N. van Delft, M. J. A. de Dood, and M. P. van Exter, Journal of Optics 16, 114019 (2014)\].
+Diffractive coupling between nanoholes is taken into account in laser equations (1) – (3).

+First, we have found the EM field distribution of the Bloch modes of the plasmonic structure within the coupled-mode theory.
+Note that the first order of the coupled-mode theory describes the hybridization of initially non-interacting SPP modes through scattering on the holes, i.e. takes into account diffractive coupling **[]**.
+Scattering rates have been taken from Ref. [[V. T. Tenner, A. N. van Delft, M. J. A. de Dood, and M. P. van Exter, *Journal of Optics* 16, 114019 (2014)](https://iopscience.iop.org/article/10.1088/2040-8978/16/11/114019/meta)] for the plasmonic laser based on Au film perforated by the nanoholes array.
+The coupled-mode theory with such scattering rates demonstrates good agreement with the experimental measurement of the band-structure of the plasmonic nanohole arrays laser [[V. T. Tenner, A. N. van Delft, M. J. A. de Dood, and M. P. van Exter, *Journal of Optics* 16, 114019 (2014)](https://iopscience.iop.org/article/10.1088/2040-8978/16/11/114019/meta)].
-Secondly, we use the obtained EM field distributions to calculate the Rabi constants between the Bloch modes and atoms of the active medium.
-The eigenfrequencies and the relaxation rates of the Bloch modes enter in the laser equations (1)-(3).

-Thus, the parameters and dispersive dependences of the Bloch modes of the plasmonic structure taken into account in the laser equations via the Rabi constants, the eiegnfrequencies, and the relaxation rates.
+Second, we use the obtained EM field distributions to calculate the Rabi constants between the Bloch modes and atoms of the active medium.
+These Rabi constants, the eigenfrequencies and the relaxation rates of the Bloch modes enter the laser equations (1) – (3).
+The Eqs.
+(1) – (3) determine the amplitude of each Bloch mode.
+The amplitudes depend on the interaction between the Bloch mode and active atoms, and, as a consequence, on the pump beam size.
+The field of the collective mode is formed by the large number of Bloch modes of a periodic plasmonic structure.
+As a result, the volume of the collective mode changes with a change in the pump beam size.
+The Purcell factor and the rates of the spontaneous and stimulated emissions also change.

-We added the description of the band-structure of the plasmonic nanoholes array laser in the Section 2 of main part of the manuscript and **<u>Appendixes A and B.</u>**

-A change in the pump beam size results in a change in the volume of the collective mode.
-As a result, the Purcell factor and the rates of the spontaneous and stimulated emissions also change.
 The strongest change occurs when the diameter of the pump beam is less than the critical value, at which the strongest dependence of the response time on the diameter appears.

 Note that in our modeling the diameter of the pump beam is always much larger than the period of the nanohole array.
-For this reason, we do not take into account the inhomogeneous pumping within the cell of plasmonic structure.
+For this reason, we do not take into account effects on the boundary of the pump beam.

+In the revised manuscript, we add the description of the band-structure of the plasmonic nanoholes array laser in the <u>Section 2</u> of the main part of the manuscript and the <u>Appendix</u>.

 **Review**

 *Also, how is the Rabi constant in the modeling related to the Purcell factor of a specific plasmon cavity?
 More justifications are needed.*

+**Response**

-**5.** We added the derivation of the Rabi constant through the parameters of the plasmonic structure and the active medium in the revised version of the manuscript , see Section 2 in main part of the text and the Appendix A.
+We added the derivation of the Rabi constant through the parameters of the plasmonic structure and the active medium in the revised version of the manuscript , see <u>Section 2</u> in main part of the text and the <u>Appendix</u>.

 **Review**